gavD/step-by-step-web-apps-with-lithium-php/_posts/2010-10-22-flash-messages.markdown

 > For more information on writing Helpers in Lithium, see [this post from Michael Nitschinger](http://nitschinger.at/Write-your-own-Helper-with-Lithium)

 This is just one way of doing Flash messages with a small library I found browsing the Internet.
 Feel free to experiment, and it's always worth reading the source of anything you use!
-I wrote a blog post about trusting the libraries you use a few years back, I'd recommend scanning through it!
+I wrote [a blog post about trusting the libraries you use](http://www.boxuk.com/blog/trusting-the-libraries-you-use/) a few years back, I'd recommend scanning through it!

+Now we've got a nice way of relaying messages to our users, let's take a look at more sophisticated ways of querying our data!